gopher-king/Vanhiupun.github.io/readme.md

 ```

 ## contribute

-Thank you very much for the question and pull request.
-If you have never contributed to an open source project before, I would be happy to show you how to create a pull request.
+If you are interested in this project, you can contribute in any of the following areas:

+- Star this project
-You can first [open an issue](https://github.com/vanhiupun/Vanhiupun.github.io/issues/new) , describe the issue you want to solve, and we will start from there.
+- You can [open an issue](https://github.com/vanhiupun/Vanhiupun.github.io/issues/new), if you want to solve the problem, we will start from there.
+- Use tests, report errors, or send requests or requests.
+- If your English is very good, please help me write the document.

 ## Thanks

-This template is Fork from [jeffreytse](https://github.com/jeffreytse/jekyll-theme-yat) , thanks to the author.
+This template is Fork from [jeffreytse](https://github.com/jeffreytse/jekyll-theme-yat) , thanks to the author :+1:

 ## License